25 Things You Should Know Before Buying Rental Property

 3) Is Rental Property a Good Investment?

-A lot has changed over the years, particularly with the huge economic impact of covid-19 and the ensuing lockdowns worldwide.
+A lot has changed over the years, particularly with the huge economic impact of Covid-19 and the ensuing lockdowns worldwide.

-The good news is that buy to let is performing exceptionally well and is far more reliable than the stock market.
+The good news is that buy-to-let is performing exceptionally well and is far more reliable than the stock market.

 Rent prices are increasing nationally, with huge capital growth predictions for the coming years.